VickyW2366/Assignment-2/README.md

 Authorisation is used throughout the application to control whether a user is able to perform certain actions, like deleting an entry in a database or accessing a page.

 These functions were implemented because the ability to add or edit a bus should be restricted to only those who could be trusted to not put fake entries into the database.
-A limitation could be

-reason for selecting it, a discussion of the problem it solves, and any potential limitations
+A limitation could be that if a non-authorised user genuinely had a correction for data of a bus, they would have to contact an admin user somehow.
+Another limitation is that an admin user could leave their session running and unattended, and any authorisation protocols would be rendered useless.

 ```
 Route::get('/buses', [BusController::class, 'index']);
 Route::post('/buses', [BusController::class, 'store'])->middleware(['auth', 'can:edit']);
 Route::patch('/buses', [BusController::class, 'update'])->middleware('auth');
 ```

-bootstrap/react/javascript